Hello Explicit Facter!

 It’s always someone or something else, it’s never you!

-You actually got pretty good at using excuses to get out of problems and you even begin abusing it.
+You got rather good at using excuses to get out of problems and you even begin abusing it.

 Now…you‘ve justified it so much that you ended up believing your own…Bull-manure-to hopefully keeps this video monetized.

 You spend a lot of time watching others doing their thing rather than doing your own.
-To some degree, you feel like you understand what’s happening and that your opinions are as valid as facts.
+You feel like you understand what’s happening and that your opinions are as valid as facts.

 Your only goal is to earn internet points or cause the most harm.